graasp/graasp/src/services/item/plugins/publication/README.md

 The `PublicationService` computes the current publication status of an item.
 This information is crucial for other services to determine appropriate actions, such as rejecting queries or returning status details.

-This service uses the `Item`, `ItemTag`, `ItemValidationGroup` and `ItemPublished` entities to compute the `PublicationStatus` (item's state), defined in the SDK, for each item.
+This service uses the `Item`, `ItemVisibility`, `ItemValidationGroup` and `ItemPublished` entities to compute the `PublicationStatus` (item's state), defined in the SDK, for each item.
 That means the `PublicationService` doesn't store anything new in the database (it doesn't have a dedicated Entity).
-Indeed, `ItemTag` determines public visibility, `ItemValidationGroup` indicates validation requirements, and `ItemPublished` defines the item's publication state, which collectively influence the final PublicationStatus.
+Indeed, `ItemVisibility` determines public visibility, `ItemValidationGroup` indicates validation requirements, and `ItemPublished` defines the item's publication state, which collectively influence the final PublicationStatus.

 Below is a description of the possible statuses: